Length: 7 Days – Price: $4,550

 This river has excellent light tackle dry fly fishing for huge Rainbow Trout and Arctic Char.
 Six and seven weight rods are just right for this river.
 At times it has the best dry fly fishing we’ve ever seen!
 Floating lines are all you need here.
 We’ve caught 30 inch Rainbows here.
 It really should be called the Rainbow River.

 Wildlife viewing is spectacular.
 Since it lies inside the protected Katmai National Park, you do have a great chance of spotting moose, caribou, and wolves.
 We have seen a wolf chase caribou right through camp.
-We have seen foxes chase wolverines, which is highly unusual.
+We have seen foxes chase a wolverine, which is highly unusual!
+It’s on video in this movie click here if you would like to see it!
 One trip we saw 17 Bull Moose.